NioTheFirst/ScType/README.md

 ## Type File Parsing

 The type file provides initial abstract types for select global variables or function parameters.

-In particular,

-1) The number of decimals that a certain token has.

-2) The return values of any functions that are not included within the project.

-3) The token units, scaling factor, and financial type of certain variables.

-Detailed instructions on how to manually create a type file can be found in `create_typefile.txt`.
+Detailed information can be found in `create_typefile.md`

-Please note that ScType can infer token units and scaling factors from special functions such as `balanceOf()` or `transfer()`.
-However, it currently cannot infer the mentioned attributes from variables that represent a price of two tokens.
-Such information must be provided to the type file.
-Additionally, ScType cannot make any inference on the financial type of variables.
-Such information must also be provided to the type file.
-We leave handling the two above cases to our future work.

 All of the type files for the testing dataset have already been provided; when counting the number of annotations made for type files, we exclude the ones which provide the return values of functions not in scope.
 We reason that this is a common cost for all static analysis tools and is an effort that we plan to improve upon in furture work.

 The parser for the type file is located in `tcheck_parser.py`.
+It checks each annotation that follows the format as described in `create_typefile.md`, and stores the abstract types in dictionaries for use later in type checking.
+Each variable type has its own dictionary, and can be checked within `tcheck_parser.py`.

 ## Typechecking Engine